jxmot/zipremote/README.md

 ### Advantages

 Typically I would use an SSH client with SFTP capabilities(with a "file explorer" window).
 But logging in, navigating to the correct folders, downloading the files, and doing that for a dozen sites is tedious and time consuming.

 The advantage here is that with a simple PHP script (*see *`test_zipremote.php`) the files can be downloaded (*somewhat securely too*) from all the servers in just a couple of minutes or less.

 ## Features

+There are two parts in this application.
+The primary part is the **Site** side.
+It is to be installed on an accessible server running Apache 2 and PHP V7+.

+The second part is the **Client** side.
+The code provided is more of demonstration of how to use the API.

 ### Configurable

+Both *sides* of this application make use JSON files to contain configurations and run-time settings.

 ### Security